webelcomau/EJBvsCDIvsJSF/README.md

 After navigating away from a test page to the target page you may:

-- Navigate back to the previous view scoped test page (or another).
+- Navigate back to the previous scoped backing bean test page (or another).

 - Navigate back to the top-level home page (index.html).